TV6 Chief Meteorologist

 Jennifer Perez is a sealed National Weather Association and award-winning meteorologist.
+She received the MAB Best In Weather award in 2018, 2019 and 2021.

 She returned to the Upper Peninsula in 2018 after spending some time in tornado alley as a weekend meteorologist for the KSPR Weather Team in Springfield, Missouri.
 Hint-she loves severe weather.
 Jennifer was born in Puerto Rico but raised in sunny Florida.
 Growing up in Florida she loved watching thunderstorms in the summer.
 After touring the weather department at WJXT, her local news station in Jacksonville, Florida, she realized her future was in Meteorology.